Following Council's adoption of the Plasticwise Policy in 2018 we are looking at how festivals and events can be waste wise!

 - Showcase Victoria’s key regional tourism strengths and build Victoria’s reputation as an events destination.

 - Help Victoria to develop a sustainable calendar of regional events.

 - Support Victoria’s visitor economy through economic benefits and branding opportunities.

-If you have an event that you believe is eligible, you must discuss your event proposal with Tourism North East before submitting an Expression of interest.
-Expressions of Interest close 14 June 2019.
+If you have an event that you believe is eligible, you must discuss your event proposal with Indigo Shire Council and Tourism North East before submitting an Expression of interest.
+Expressions of Interest close 13 September 2019.

 All Event Organisers Required to List Events with the Regional Emergency Services